lazyduck34929/temp-repo/README.md

 # temp-repo
 Hi!
-My name is seongsu Jeong! today, I learned how to create a new repository on github today!
+My name is seongsu Jeong!
+I learned how to create a new repository on github today!